Ta1sty/Bachelorarbeit/docs/index.md

 The above example introduces the programmable instance.
 In the forest scenario, they are responsible for continuing traversal from the World-AS into the Tree-AS.
 They do that by executing a small program which then tells the shader where to continue traversal.
 In this case, traversal is continued in the Tree-AS once it has finished with the World-AS.

 PI were proposed by [Wong Jong et al.](https://www.intel.com/content/www/us/en/developer/articles/technical/flexible-ray-traversal-with-an-extended-programming-model.html), which is more general.
 In our case they are basically just instances or AABBs with an attached program that is run once they are intersected.
 In this program we can add AS to traverse next and transform the ray to our liking.
 We want these PIs to be referenced between TLAS and BLAS and between BLAS to BLAS.
 Sadly, we can't do either.
 What we can do is fake these PIs by flagging our AABBs and running more ray-queries into lower-level TLAS.
 In this case we only have access to PIs as children of BLAS, which can be seen in the picture above.
-Different behavior is then implemented by using a couple of if-statements that implement behaviour such as selecting a level of detail based on the AABB-flags.
+Different behavior is then implemented by using a couple of if-statements that implement behavior such as selecting a level of detail based on the AABB-flags.

 ### Traversal stack and traversal order